LucasMorais1998/js-mini-projects/calculator-js/README.md

+# calculator-js
-##### This application is a simple Calculator project doing with html, css, javascript and concepts of OO.
+This application is a simple Calculator project doing with html, css, javascript and concepts of OO.